 The general stylistic concept, which was chosen to support the idea of funny and uptown interface which should at the same time be informative and useful, moved around the light background and a lot of bright accents in navigation and notification elements of the interface.
 As it’s easy to see from the grand-list above, due to this decision the screens get a lot of air and light background promotes good readability which is essential in the case of e-commerce app.
-Moreover, light background gives the efficient field of presentation for any kinds of items brought out to sales.
+Moreover, light background gives an efficient field of presentation for any kind of item brought out to sales.

-The search followed two directions: actually the search of the actual items and search along the requests that were made by other users.
+The search followed two directions: actually the search of the actual items and search along with the requests that were made by other users.
 In requests, users left the information about the wished item.
 Also, the user could save the history of own requests.
 Requests made by users gave the additional channel of easy matching sellers and buyers letting them know what is actually on-demand at the time.
 Moreover, requests could be filtered by location and make the process of matching the buyer and the desired item even more efficient.
-Search field was hidden in the process of reviewing the content not to distract the user and open more space.
+The search field was hidden in the process of reviewing the content not to distract the user and open more space.

-All the icons for the app were unique and customized so that they could create the harmony of visual perception with all the other graphic elements and at the same time add to the general originality of visual design of the screens.
+All the icons for the app were unique and customized so that they could create the harmony of visual perception with all the other graphic elements and at the same time add to the general originality of the visual design of the screens.

 Tab bar included the basic navigation items enabling the user to activate feed, search, communication features and add a new item or request.